 Here are the top foods that can reduce your risk of postpartum depression and help to improve your mood:

-Make sure to incorporate these foods regularly into your diet if you are pregnant, trying to get pregnant, or postpartum.
+Make sure to incorporate these foods regularly into your diet if you are pregnant, trying to get pregnant, or are in the postpartum period.
 Know that even if you can’t control some risk factors such as your genetic risk, your nutrition is one thing that you can control.
 Get your nutrients checked to know your numbers so that if you’re deficient, you can then reach out to me and we can work together to fix that.
-I’ll help you get on a plan to reduce your risk and get the nutrients you need so that you can be a happy mama.
+I’ll help you get on a plan to reduce your risk and get the nutrients you need so that you can give your baby the best possible nutrition.